 In accordance with the criteria of the Higher Learning Commission, KBOR policy for new degree programs, and K-State procedures, an approved Assessment of Student Learning plan must be included with any new program proposal.
 When making changes to a curriculum, programs should make sure that the student learning outcomes are still being assessed.
 For assistance in developing or maintaining an appropriate assessment plan, contact the Office of Assessment.
-The following website provides a template and resources: http://www.k-state.edu/assessment/toolkit/planning/newprograms.html
+See the assessment template and resources for assistance.

 New Academic Programs and Kansas Board of Regents Approval